Chanabe-k/wat2022_restricted/README.md

 - Please download the above website.

 ## evaluation
 - We calculate two distinct metrics in this task.
-In detail, please see `evaluation`.
+In detail, please see `src/evaluation`.
 1. BLEU score
 2. A consistency score: the ratio of #sentences satisfying **exact match** of given constraints over the whole test corpus